umrhsn/CarNote/README.md

 ## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.
+Project is: _complete_.

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- Implement use cases for testing.

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Implement car model default data.

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by my friend Ahmed Yehia, a certified SAP Consultant.
-- This project was based on [this tutorial](https://www.example.com).
+- This project used clean architecture based on [this tutorial](https://www.example.com](https://www.udemy.com/course/clean-architecture-in-flutter-arabic ).
 - Many thanks to...